akirachix/AquaViva/README.md

 AquaViva

 ## Setup/Installation Requirements

-Microcontroller(Arduino)
+1 Microcontroller(Arduino)
-Wiremesh
+2 Wiremesh
-Floatswitch
+3 Floatswitch
-Jumperwires
+4 Jumperwires
-Breadboard
+5 Breadboard
-Esp
+6 Esp
 Resisitor

+## Technologies Used
+C++

 ## Deployed Link

 ## License
+This project is licensed under the MIT License.
+See (LICENSE) for details